Generic name: panobinostat [ PAN-oh-BIN-oh-stat ]

 What should I avoid while taking Farydak?

-Certain foods may interact with panobinostat and lead to unwanted side effects.
-Avoid eating star fruit, pomegranate and grapefruit products while taking Farydak.
+Certain foods may interact with panobinostat and cause side effects.
+Avoid eating star fruit, pomegranate, and grapefruit products while taking Farydak.

 Farydak side effects